ShivKumar12054/QA_Assessment_GormalOneLLP/README.md

 # QA_Assessment_GormalOneLLP

-This assessment is done by using selenium with TestNG as mail testing framework
+This assessment is done by using selenium with TestNG as main testing framework

 Please read the below instructions first: